The Best Password Managers of 2025

 Is Dashlane Easy to Use?

-Yup!
-Dashlane is super easy to set up and use.
+Dashlane is very easy to set up and use.
 Most functions are available on the home screen, which is really intuitive and well designed.
-It only took our expert a few minutes to organize everything, and they were browsing the web, logging into all of their accounts in no time.
+It only took us a few minutes to organize everything.
+Then we were browsing the web, logging into our accounts in no time.

-Overall, we found the integration across devices was pretty seamless using Dashlane.
-This, including mobile and desktop, meant we could manage our passwords effortlessly on the go.
+We tested Dashlane’s autofill feature on Android Overall, we found the integration across devices was pretty seamless using Dashlane.
+This meant we could manage our passwords effortlessly whether we were at home on our desktops or on the go using our mobile devices.

 Is Dashlane Expensive?

-Like NordPass, Dashlane is pretty inexpensive.
-It has a free plan that doesn’t require a credit card and will secure up to 25 passwords, which you can securely share with family and friends, and its premium version only costs $5 per month.
-While that’s more than double what NordPass charges, at fractions of a cent per day, we’d argue that’s pretty budget-friendly because it also includes a VPN.
-It’s not as budget-friendly as Aura and NordPass, but we get the higher cost.
+Like NordPass, Dashlane plans are pretty inexpensive.
+They have a free plan that doesn’t require a credit card and secures up to 25 passwords, which you can safely share with family and friends if you want, though we don’t recommend sharing passwords with anyone.
+Dashlane’s premium plan costs $5 per month.
+While that’s considerably more than what NordPass and 1Password charge, we’d argue it’s still pretty budget-friendly because Dashlane throws in a quality VPN and unlimited password storage.

-Dashlane uses AES-256 encryption.
-It’s definitely secure, but it’s not as cutting-edge as NordPass’s XChaCha20.
-It follows a zero-knowledge principle, ensuring that only users can access their information.
+Dashlane uses AES-256 encryption, so it’s definitely secure.
+It’s just not as cutting-edge as NordPass’s XChaCha20.
+However, Dashlane does follow a zero-knowledge principle, ensuring that only users can access their information.

 Dashlane also enhances security through features like dark web monitoring, alerting users to any compromised passwords.
-This proactive approach added another layer of protection, which helped us feel a lot more secure about our online presence.
+This proactive approach was an additional layer of security we liked.

 FYI: When Dashlane found our details on the dark web, it marked our login credentials as compromised on the Password Health page.
 It’s not something NordPass or 1Password did when they found our breached passwords.
-This approach meant we could prioritize these actions before hackers did any damage.
+This approach meant we could fix the issue before hackers did any damage.

 That said, Dashlane has not undergone third-party audits, relying instead on self-audits.
 While the results of these tests are readily available, we would really prefer them to be coming from third parties.
 We’re dinging them a bit for that.